0lzi/CV/index.md

 # About Me

-I’m a father, Husband & technology enthusiast with a keen interest in automation and the DevOps methodology.
+I’m a father, Husband & technology enthusiast with a keen interest in automation, cloud and the DevOps methodology.
 I also have a passion for powerlifting and strength training amongst other things.
 Including self-hosting my own infrastructure, blogging, bonsai, and gaming.

 I’m also a Linux and Opensource advocate and sponsor a couple of Opensource Projects/Maintainers of Opensource projects.